Introduction

 5. The Chair may instruct one or more experts at any time she considers appropriate, either for the duration of the Inquiry or to assist with a defined part of the Inquiry.

-7. In order to ensure experts instructed by the Inquiry meet the Chair’s requirements, experts will be selected following due diligence and consideration of the expert’s suitability for the specific matters under investigation.
+7. To ensure experts instructed by the Inquiry meet the Chair’s requirements, experts will be selected following due diligence and consideration of the expert’s suitability for the specific matters under investigation.
 Experts’ standing within their respective fields will be assessed with reference to their qualifications, professional experience and recognition within their specialism.
+Any submissions received from Core Participants in relation to the instruction of an expert will also be considered.

 Process of expert instruction